This page contains an array of information and resources — of particular use to my undergraduate students.

 Instructions for Late Registrants/Waitlisters

-For winter term 2025, my undergraduate Office Hours will be by appointment only during the times below:
+For spring term 2026, starting on Wed 7 Jan, my undergraduate Office Hours will be by appointment only during the times below:

 Unless you are a currently enrolled graduate student or faculty member (at any college or university), I cannot meet with you outside of my scheduled undergraduate Office Hours (click here for an explanation of that policy).
 The booking page should prompt you to specify whether you'll attend in-person or online; if the latter, use the "Current Remote Meeting Link" below.
 I strongly encourage students to meet with me in pairs (in which case the three of us can meet for 30 minutes total) or in groups of three (in which case the four of us can meet for 45 minutes total!).
 Please be respectful and don't try to append "just one more quick question" when your time is up.